mukesh-git/wardrobe/README.md

 Wardrobe is an app that suggests you combinations of clothes for daily wear.
 The home screen is divided into two sections, each displaying a shirt (top) and a pair of trousers (bottoms).
 You can add more shirts or pants by clicking on the ‘+’ button on the right corner of each section.
 You can also swipe left and right each section if you don’t like the shirt or pants.
 In the centre, there's a 'shuffle’ button.
 On its right is a ‘favourite’ button if you like an outfit combination.
 The screens can be vertical or horizontal, depending on the portrait or landscape support.

+This application is developed on MVVM architecture using Android architectural components and databinding.